shufangxun/MAC/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details

 ## Acknowledgements
-This code is build on [Frozen in time](https://github.com/m-bain/frozen-in-time) and [MAE](https://github.com/facebookresearch/mae), We thank the authors for their awesome projects
+This code is built on [Frozen in time](https://github.com/m-bain/frozen-in-time) and [MAE](https://github.com/facebookresearch/mae), we thank the authors for their awesome projects